Mariia-Lepneva/Guangji_Monastery/README.md

 # Citation:
 If you are using this dataset please cite:

 `Lepneva, Mariia.
-"Social network data for Guangji Monastery in Beijing in the late Ming and early Qing."
+"Social network data for Guangji Monastery in Beijing in the seventeenth century."
 2024. https://github.com/Mariia-Lepneva/Guangji_Monastery`

 # License:
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).